170th Group: Mission

-The 170th Group (170 GP) grew out of Detachment 1 of Headquarters Nebraska Air National Guard, which was established in June 2002.
+The 170th Group grew out of Detachment 1 of Headquarters Nebraska Air National Guard, which was established in June 2002.
 It gathers members of the Nebraska Air National Guard stationed at Offutt Air Force Base into a single administrative unit as part of the "Future Total Force Initiative."
-Through this initiative, Guard instructor aircrew integrate with the 338th Combat Training Squadron (338 CTS) to provide initial qualification, requalification and upgrade training to active duty USAF and Air National Guard aircrew members in the RC-135 RIVET JOINT, COMBAT SENT and COBRA BALL aircraft and the E-4B NIGHTWATCH aircraft.
+Through this initiative, Guard instructor aircrew integrate with the 338th Combat Training Squadron to provide initial qualification, requalification and upgrade training to active duty USAF and Air National Guard aircrew members in the RC-135 Rivet Joint, Combat Sent and Cobra Ball aircraft and the E-4B NIGHTWATCH aircraft.
 These instructors are assigned to the 238th Combat Training Squadron.

 Likewise, Guardsmen integrate into the 55th Operations Support Squadron (55 OSS) to support the global operations of the 55th Wing (55 WG), providing training and operational support to the active duty wing's global command and control and intelligence missions.
 Areas supported include requirements, weapons and tactics, intelligence, base operations, weather, and aviation resource management.
 These Guardsment form the 170th Operations Support Squadron (170 OSS).
 Overall, the 170th Group is authorized 80 personnel, including 35 full-time and 45 traditional Guardsmen.

 The 170th was reactivated in a ceremony on 6 July 2007 at Offutt Air Force Base.